Seemee/algoxtools/README.md

 ## Quick api reference guide:
 ### array = init( rows, columns )
-Initializes algoxtools array.
+Initializes algoxtools array.<br/>
-Internally the number of columns is one higher than the given value, and is used for indexing.
+Internally the number of columns is one higher than the given value, and is used for indexing.<br/>
-The internal number of rows is a value two higher than the given value, and is used for indexing and storing meta data rows and columns cannot exceed the np.int16 maximum value
+The internal number of rows is a value two higher than the given value, and is used for indexing and storing meta data<br/>
+Rows and columns cannot exceed the np.int16 maximum value
 ### Example:
 ```
 import algoxtools as axt